Parsing fragility. No reference implementation. Every parser is different. Links below.

 BinaryCIF (David Sehnal / Mol* team, github.com/molstar/BinaryCIF) addresses the performance problem: binary-encoded mmCIF with column-wise compression, significantly smaller files and faster parsing than text mmCIF.
 Used by the PDB for Mol* visualization.
 But it’s a serialization optimization, not a data model change – it encodes the same categories and the same single-structure assumption.

-The IHMCIF dictionary (the IHM working group extension, github.com/ihmwg/IHMCIF) extends mmCIF with ~30 new categories for integrative/hybrid models.
-It adds: discrete multi-state models, ordered ensembles (states connected by time or other ordering), multi-scale representations (atomic + coarse-grained beads in the same model), and spatial restraint descriptions.
-PDB-IHM was unified with the PDB archive in August 2024 and now issues standard PDB accession codes.
-But: states remain discrete and independent, there is no thermodynamic annotation, no per-state uncertainty, no support for continuous distributions, and the text-file serialization doesn’t scale to large ensembles.
+The IHMCIF dictionary (the IHM working group extension, github.com/ihmwg/IHMCIF).
+This adds: discrete multi-state models, ordered ensembles (states connected by time or other ordering), multi-scale representations (atomic + coarse-grained beads in the same model), and spatial restraint descriptions.
+But: states remain discrete and independent, there is no thermodynamic annotation (or other flexible heterogeneity annotations either), no per-state uncertainty, no support for continuous distributions, and the text-file serialization doesn’t scale to large ensembles.